-One complete copy of your capstone project must be submitted to your faculty advisor, loose leaf, held with a clip binder, in a manila folder.
-3 additional copies of the project abstract to be maintained in the Graduate Studies Office.
-Finally, you should include a digital copy on a flash drive (the Library Circulation desk has extra).
-Together, you should fill out the appropriate forms.
+One complete copy of your capstone project must be submitted to your faculty advisor, loose leaf, held with a large clip binder, in a manila envelope of folder.
+You should include a digital copy in a single .pdf file for your advisor on a flash drive (the Library Circulation desk has extra flesh drives).
+Include the Special Project Approval signed by all committee members.
+You should fill out the appropriate forms WITH primary capstone advisor.
 Your advisor will forward these to the Graduate School along with a completed copy of the Approval of Special Projects Form.